Tips for a Successful Event

-Step 5: Invite faculty members to bring their classes or give extra credit for student attendance, if appropriate.
+Step 5: Encourage faculty members to invite their classes or give extra credit for student attendance, if appropriate.

 Step 6: Announce your event at department or governance group meetings, and to other relevant groups or classes.

 Step 7: Contact La Voz at firstname.lastname@example.org about a listing in the newspaper calendar, requesting news coverage or purchasing an advertisement.

 Step 8: Consider creating a Facebook event page for a large event with sufficient lead time.
 Use the information listed in Step 3 above.